Global Coherence in Quantum Discord as a Resource: Mermin strength as a witness of Schr o dinger strength

-We now demonstrate the following lemma for the vanishing $\Gamma$ as defined above. \begin{lem} For any two-qubit CQ state as in Eq. (\ref{CQ}) or two-qubit QC state, $\Gamma=0$. \end{lem} \begin{proof} Any two-qubit CQ state given by Eq. (\ref{CQ}) can be decomposed as follows:
+We now demonstrate the following lemma for the vanishing $\Gamma$ defined in Eq.~(\ref{eq:G}). \begin{lem} For any two-qubit CQ state as in Eq. (\ref{CQ}) or two-qubit QC state, $\Gamma=0$ for all measurements. \end{lem} \begin{proof} Any two-qubit CQ state given by Eq. (\ref{CQ}) can be decomposed as follows:

 where $\hat{r}$ is the Bloch vector of the projectors $\ketbra{i}{i}^A$ and $\vec{s}_i$ are the Bloch vectors of the quantum states $\rho^B_i$.
 Since we only make a qubit assumption on Alice's side, her measurements are \textit{a priori} POVM with elements given by \be M^A_{a|x}=\gamma^{A}_{a|x} \openone_2+ (-1)^{a} \frac{\eta^A_{x}}{2} \hat{u}^A_{x} \cdot \vec{\sigma}, \ee where $\gamma^{A}_{0|x}+\gamma^{B}_{1|x}=1$ $\forall$ $x$ and $0 \leq \gamma^{A}_{a|x} \pm \frac{\eta^A_{x}}{2} \leq 1$ $\forall$ $x, a$.
 On the other hand, Bob's measurements are also POVMs with elements given by \be M^B_{b|y}=\gamma^{B}_{b|y} \openone_2+ (-1)^{b} \frac{\eta^B_{y}}{2} \hat{v}^B_{y} \cdot \vec{\sigma}, \ee where $\gamma^{A}_{0|y}+\gamma^{B}_{1|y}=1$ $\forall$ $y$ and $0 \leq \gamma^{B}_{b|y} \pm \frac{\eta^B_{y}}{2} \leq 1$ $\forall$ $y, b$.
 Now, it can be easily checked that the above measurement settings always lead to $\Gamma=0$ for any CQ state $\rho_{CQ}$.
 Similarly, it can be seen that any QC state always gives $\Gamma=0$. \end{proof}